danielbulger/koei-extract/README.md

 Each archive made up of two files:

-* The Index File which defines the size and offsets of each file
+* The Index File which defines the size and offsets of each file.
+(Usually has the suffix IDX)
-* Data File is stores the actual file data.
+* Data File that stores the actual file data.
+(Usually has the suffix BIN or LNK depending on game)

-The archive format does not allow for named lookups or error checking through checksums.
+The archive format is very based and does not allow for named look-ups or error checking through checksums.
+A file is searched by the id defined in the Index file.

 ## Index File